efebaydan/SleepImpact-TERMProject/0-README.md

 ## Analysis Plan

 1. **Data Collection and Preparation:**

    - Gather daily data from the relevant sources (Sleep Cycle, iPhone, Apple Health) and import it into a Pandas DataFrame.
    - Identify and standardize missing or inconsistent data.
-   -

 2. **Visualization:**

    - Create interactive charts to illustrate the relationships between caffeine consumption, social media usage, cigarette smoking, step count, and both sleep onset time and sleep quality.
    - For example, a scatter plot visualizing the relationship between caffeine consumption and time taken to fall asleep.
-   -

 3. **Hypothesis Testing:**

    - **H₀:** Daily habits have no effect on sleep onset time and sleep quality.
    - **Hₐ:** Specific daily habits (e.g., high caffeine or intense social media usage) significantly affect sleep onset time and sleep quality.
    - Test these hypotheses using regression analysis and other statistical tests with Statsmodels and scikit-learn.

 4. **Trend Analysis:**

    - Investigate changes in sleep onset time and sleep quality over time.
    - For example, analyze the impact of increases or decreases in social media usage on sleep quality.

+## Example Analysis

+To illustrate, I will create a scatter plot to visualize the relationship between daily caffeine consumption and sleep onset time.
+On the x-axis, I will plot the daily caffeine intake (in mg), and on the y-axis, the time taken to fall asleep (in minutes).
+If there is a clear upward trend, it may indicate a strong correlation between higher caffeine intake and a longer time to fall asleep.

+Another example involves examining days with high cigarette consumption versus days with no or low cigarette consumption to see whether there is a noticeable difference in subjective or objective sleep quality.
+This could reveal how nicotine intake affects overall restfulness.

+Similarly, I will look at variations in social media usage.
+By comparing days with heavy social media activity (e.g., multiple hours) against days with minimal usage, I can observe whether higher screen time correlates with later bedtimes or decreased sleep quality.

+Lastly, step count trends will be analyzed to see if increases or decreases in daily physical activity align with improvements in sleep onset time or subjective sleep ratings.
+For instance, if days with higher step counts consistently show better sleep quality, it might suggest that physical activity is a key factor in improving rest.

 ## Conclusion

 By the end of this project, I aim to answer the following questions:

 - Which daily habits have the greatest impact on sleep onset time and overall sleep quality?